jersilb1400/pco-arrivals-billboard/SELF_HOSTING.md

 - On the server, navigate to the `client` directory.
 - Run `npm install` to install dependencies.
 - Run `npm run build` to create a production build in `client/build`.
 - The backend is already set up to serve static files from this directory in production mode.
+For production, the backend must serve both API and frontend routes.

 ---